tyallen22/PyHand_Earth/README.md

 $ sudo apt-get install scrot
 ```
 needed in order to locate images in the Google Earth application so that we can make sure it behaves properly

+- Google Earth desktop (will be installed automatically the first time the program is run if it is not already present in the environment)
+- apt-get dependencies required to make pip installed packages work together

 ### Setup